List of former state routes in Georgia (1–199): State Route 4 (1919–1929)

-State Route 4 (SR 4) was a state highway that was formed at least as early as 1919.
-It began at the Alabama state line, traveled to the east-southeast and intersected SR 1 in Rome.
-It then curved to the southeast and reached its eastern terminus, an intersection with SR 3 in Cartersvile.
 By the end of 1921, SR 4 was extended southeast into the main part of Cartersville, on a concurrency with SR 3 and headed north-northeast to an intersection with SR 2/SR 53 in Fairmount.
 By the end of 1926, almost all of the Alabama–Rome segment, and the southern half of the 1921 extension, had a "sand clay or top soil" surface.
 In the vicinity of Rome, the highway had a "completed hard surface".
 About half of the Rome–Cartersville segment was under construction.
 The easternmost part of this segment, and nearly the entire SR 3 concurrency, had a "completed semi hard surface".
 By the end of 1929, the entire length of the original segment of SR 4 was redesignated as SR 20, with US 41W designated along the Rome–Cartersville segment.
 US 41 was designated along the former SR 3 concurrency.
 The 1921 extension was redesignated as SR 61.
 SR 4 was reused on that same day as a redesignation of parts of SR 15, SR 17, and SR 24.